The Archaeology of Greece Tour

 Day 4Thessaloniki

-During the Byzantine Era Thessaloniki was among the most important cities of the empire after Constantinople.
+During the Byzantine Era, Thessaloniki was among the most important cities of the empire after Constantinople.
 We will spend the day viewing the sights.
 The defensive walls have towered over the city for almost 2,000 years.
 We will walk parts of the bastions and see Eptapyrgio Castle.
 Within the battlements are several structures that UNESCO has designated the Paleochristian and Byzantine Monuments of Thessalonika World Heritage Sites.
-Among these are the 6th century Church of Hosios David, the 14th-century Church of Aghios Nikolaos Orphanos, and the Church of the Holy Apostles.
+Among these are the 6th-century Church of Hosios David, the 14th-century Church of Aghios Nikolaos Orphanos, and the Church of the Holy Apostles.
 Constructed in the 14th century, it was part of a large monastery complex.
 The sanctuary’s interior is richly adorned with exquisite mosaics and frescoes.

 Located around the city’s acropolis, the Upper Town, known as Ano Poli, is the historic area of Thessaloniki and the only part of the city that survived the fire of 1917.
 Today it is a delightful labyrinth of cobblestoned streets, traditional wooden houses, Ottoman fountains, and Byzantine sanctuaries.
 (B/L/D)